-Welders are trade workers who make calculations and read blueprints and work on metal structures.
+How to Become a Welder in Washington D.C.Welders are trade workers who make calculations and read blueprints and work on metal structures.
 In welding, heat is often used to fuse metal parts.
 Some welders will build new structures, and some will repair and maintain structures that are already built.
 There are many types of welding techniques, and the method used will usually depend on the type of metal being worked on.
 Working as a welder in Washington D.C. does not require a degree, but having some training, whether it is educational or on the job, can help prepare you for a successful career.

-Welders in the District of Columbia are required to have a high school diploma or GED and a driver’s license.
+Requirements for Welders in Washington D.C.Welders in the District of Columbia are required to have a high school diploma or GED and a driver’s license.
 No other education is required; however, many employers prefer to hire someone with formal training or experience.
 Some employers will offer apprenticeships or train new employees.
 Completing a welding training program at a community college or technical school and earning certification through the American Welding Society (AWS) can increase your chances of being hired.

-Students may earn a technical certificate, diploma or even an associate’s degree in Welding Technology.
+Welding Programs in D.C.Students may earn a technical certificate, diploma or even an associate’s degree in Welding Technology.
 These programs can be completed in anywhere from five months to two years.
 Here are a couple of your welding programs options in Washington D.C.:

 - Southeast Welding Academy.
 Located in Washington D.C., Southeast Welding Academy offers a certificate of completion in Welding Technology to those who complete their program.
 The program also prepares students to take the AWS certification exam.